gvahuja/iohook-prebuild-v64-win32-ia32/README.md

 ## Steps to follow

 1. Download and extract the electron and node prebuilds.
-2. Replace the build files for node and electron win32 ia32 in your projects node modules folder (node_modules/iohook/builds)
+2. Replace the build files for node and electron win32 ia32 in your project's node modules folder (node_modules/iohook/builds)